-I've Read Psalm 91 Dozens of Times, but Never Noticed THIS!
+I've Read Psalm 91 Dozens of Times and Never Noticed It's Real Meaning

 Psalm 91:1-2 has become one of my favorite passages of Scripture:

 Whoever dwells in the shelter of the Most High

 will rest in the shadow of the Almighty.

 I will say of the LORD, “He is my refuge and my fortress,

 When life is draining and there seems to be no time or place to rest, these words are reassuring, comforting, and encouraging.
 When things appear to be their worst, I tend to get a bit negative, and most of us are like that.
 Our natural tendency is to get down and miss out on what God may be doing in our situation.

 When I find myself in these negative places, my goal becomes reprogramming my mind to fend off the negative and say of the Lord that He is my God in whom I trust, just as the writer of this Psalm did.

 "He that dwelleth in the secret place of the most High shall abide under the shadow of the Almighty.
 I will say of the LORD, He is my refuge and my fortress: my God; in him will I trust." - KJV Translation of Psalm 91:1-2